TaylorHuston/taylorhuston.github.io/_posts/2015-02-27-my-javascript-cmf.md

 Since I really have no idea what I am doing yet, and mostly making it up as I go at the moment, I wouldn't be surprised if most (if not all) of this changes by the time it's 'complete', but in any case it should be a really fun learning project!

 EDIT: Turns out this is really similar (I think) to what <a href="http://jekyllrb.com/" target="_blank">Jekyll </a>does, although Jekyll is ruby based.
-Oh wells.
+Oh well.